ibrod83/nodejs-file-downloader/readme.md

   })

 ```
-You can also set cloneFiles to the string "skip".
-This will cause the downloader to simply skip a download, If a file with the same name exists.
+If you want to completely skip downloading a file, when a file with the same name already exists, use config.skipExistingFileName = true

 &nbsp;